-The Rookery Medical Centre came into being when Alton House Surgery moved into The Rookery shopping centre in October 1974.
-The precinct, as the shopping complex was then described, was not officially opened until March 1975, but by January 1975 two units had been opened, of which one was the ‘health centre’.
+The¶ Rookery Medical Centre came into being when Alton House Surgery moved into The Rookery shopping centre in October 1974.
+The precinct, as the shopping complex was then described, was not officially opened until March 1975, but by January 1975 two units had been opened, one of which was the ‘health centre’.
 Since 2010 the shopping complex has been called The Guineas, but the part occupied by the surgery and various other businesses is still called Rookery House today.
 Interestingly, the name ‘Rookery’ for this part of town goes back much further than the 1970s shopping centre, in fact as far as the early 19th century at least.
 The name can be seen on the earliest census of 1841, and it appears in historical records even earlier than that (see the 1836 reference below).
 It’s also of interest that The Rookery Medical Centre is not the first medical premises to have been in this part of town either.
 In fact the earliest known location for a medical premises in Newmarket was that of Gilman the apothecary in the late 17th century, who had a shop in Drapery Row, which is now essentially a back service road for part of The Guineas (see the page on Gilman the apothecary for details).
 Even before that, earlier forms of medic likely had a presence in this part of town, where the original market was held (see Henry Veesys etc. – medical care before the 17th century for details).

 The six GPs who made the move from Alton House to The Rookery in 1974 were Drs McNeill, Walker, Dossetor, Wallace, Baxter and Wiggins.
 The chart below records all of the partners and employed doctors who have worked at the surgery since then (it does not include the many GP trainees/‘registrars’ and various locums who have worked at the practice – the line has to be drawn somewhere!).
 Obviously there have been and are a large number of nursing, dispensary, reception and various forms of administrative staff working at the practice too.
 This has been an increasing feature over the decades and a snapshot in October 2017 showed 40 staff employed at the practice aside from the doctors.
 The role of Practice Manager has evolved during this time.
 The first person who could be defined as a manager for the practice was Nel Howden, who worked at Alton House, initially in the dispensary.
 She was succeeded by Hilda Noble in 1973 who therefore came to The Rookery as Practice Manager in 1974.
 She retired in 1985, being replaced by Jean Bucknell (1985-1991).
 Then came Jane Taylor (1991-2009) followed by Scott Burley (2009-date).

-One noticeable feature in the chart below is that everyone was a partner until 2004, then increasingly the doctors have been employed, the number of partners steadily reducing.
+One noticeable feature in the chart below is that everyone was a partner until 2004, but since then increasingly the doctors have been employed, the number of partners steadily reducing.
 The way that general practice was funded changed in 2004 triggering that development.
-When this change happened not many people seemed to realise that employed doctors were quite common historically (for example see the page on Clement Frederick Gray earlier in The Rookery practice chain), and like in earlier times they have a tendency to move on sooner, often to become partners elsewhere – it can also be a handy way to step down before moving on.
+When this change happened, not many people seemed to realise that employed doctors were quite common historically (for example see the page on Clement Frederick Gray earlier in The Rookery practice chain), and like in earlier times they have a tendency to move on sooner, often to become partners elsewhere – it can also be a handy way to step down before moving on.

 1974-1988: Dossetor (one of the six partners who came from Alton House in 1974; started in 1954)